Miko Sotto: Early life

 A talent of the GMA Artist Center, Sotto became a TV fixture, with stints on GMA's youth-oriented programs Click and Kahit Kailan.

 Personal life

-Miko Sotto was part of the prominent Sotto family in showbiz.
-He was a great grandson of former Senator Vicente Sotto and the grandson and grandnephew of Marcelino Antonio Sotto and Vicente Sotto, Jr., respectively.
-His parents were Ali Sotto and Marcelino Antonio "Maru" Sotto, Jr., brother of incumbent Senator Vicente "Tito" Sotto III, Val Sotto and Vic Sotto.
-His granduncle Filemon Sotto was also a former senator of the Philippines.
-His cousins were actors Oyo Boy Sotto, Ciara Sotto, and Gian Sotto.
+Marcelino Antonio "Miko" C. Sotto, III was part of the prominent Sotto family in showbiz.
+He was a great-grandson of former Senator Vicente Y. Sotto, Sr. and the grandson and grandnephew of Marcelino Antonio "Nonong" O. Sotto, Sr. and Vicente O. Sotto, Jr., respectively.
+His parents were Ali Sotto and Marcelino Antonio "Maru" C. Sotto, Jr., brother of former Senator Vicente "Tito" C. Sotto, III, Val Sotto and Vic Sotto.
+His granduncle Filemon Y. Sotto was also a former senator of the Philippines.
+Actors Oyo Boy Sotto, Ciara Sotto, and Gian Sotto were his cousins.
+He had been in a relationship with actress Angel Locsin for six months at the time of his death.

-At the time of his death, he was romantically involved with actress Angel Locsin, who became Oyo's girlfriend a few months after his demise.